unsaved/gradle-javaPropFile-plugin/README.txt

 read the file "upgrade.txt" in the "doc" subdirectory.

-This plugin is for loading a Map, a Gradle Project or extension object (and objects nested beneath them), with properties from Java properties file.
+This plugin is for loading a Map, a Gradle Project or extension object (and objects nested beneath them), with properties from Java properties file;
+plus a general Gradle Copy Filter is provided.
 Most classes are supported, so that you can write JDK objects, custom objects, array, and collections in addition to String values (using a simply 'casting' syntax like "file.txt(File)").
 Several mechanisms provided make it easy use a differentiated property name space for propery file loads (when your use case allows for this).
+The Copy Filter is very similar to the Gradle built-in operator:
+     filter { String line -> output one line }
+but eliminating the performance and limitations due to processing a-line-at-a-time.

 What's wrong with Gradle's "gradle.properties" system?
 You are restricted to a single properties in your home directory and one for